mattpero22/mattpero22/README.md

 # Hello!
 I am Matthew Pero and welcome to my Github!
 As a software engineer transitioning from mechanical engineering, I am a creative problem solver and critical thinker, that likes a challenge and takes pride in a job well done.

+### Check out my achievements
+mattpero.com

 ### About Me
 - From: Brooklyn.
 NY